hxd54/HXD_Gaming/README.md

-# HXD_Gaming
-a platform to explore your favorite Video Games
+A platform For your Favorite Games